JordyAaldering/Big-Data/docs/assignment06.md

 # CommonCrawl

-In this final blog post we will bring everything we have learned so far together in order to do real big data analysis on a sample of the CommonCrawl.
+In this final blog post we will bring everything we have learned so far together in order to do some actual big data analysis on a sample of the CommonCrawl.

-We will do this by working on a real cluster consisting of 2 main nodes and 11 workers, which we will connect to through a VPN.
+We are going to do this by working on a real cluster, consisting of 2 main nodes and 11 workers, which we will connect to through a VPN.

 To start we will use a relatively 'small' part of one of the monthly crawls.
 Using hdfs we can use the `du` command to show the size of the data along with the actual size on the disks, including replicas.